 Plus applications are available by going online at www.StudentLoans.gov.
-Online applications may be signed using your Federal PIN number.
+Online applications may be signed using your FSA User ID and password.
 Plus loan repayment begins 60 days after the funds are fully disbursed.
 Repayment term is up to 10 years.
 Parents have option of deferring on their loans.
 Refer to "Funding Your Education" booklet.